extinto77/Flexcomm-Simulator-User-Manual/energy-templates.md

 - `percentages`: The discrete percentages steps **(From 0.0 to 1.0)**

-- `consumptions`: The correspondent energy consumptions for each percentage step.
+- `consumptions`: The correspondent energy consumptions in Watts for each percentage step.

 ---